andresdotfelipe/core-inventory-frontend/README.md

 # Core Inventory (front-end)

-Core Inventory is a web application to manage inventory.
+Core Inventory is a web application for inventory management.
 This is the front-end for Core Inventory, built with:

 * [React](https://reactjs.org) - To make the web appplication an SPA.
 * [Redux](https://redux.js.org) - To manage the state.